-In May 2014, we entered into our first diagnostic partnership with Piramal Imaging, one of the world leaders in imaging products.
-The agreement with Piramal is for a compound from the Morphomer chemical library that binds pathogenic tau aggregates for use as a PET tracer.
-The exclusive, worldwide licensing agreement with Piramal Imaging includes upfront and sales milestone payments totaling up to EUR 157 million, plus royalties on sales at a percentage rate ranging from mid-single digits to low double digits.
-We received an upfront payment of EUR 500 thousand and are entitled to further clinical milestones totaling EUR 7 million should the compound make it through to Phase 3 clinical studies and are further entitled to regulatory, commercialization and sales based milestones totaling EUR 150 million.
+In May 2014, AC Immune SA entered into our first diagnostic partnership with Piramal Imaging, a division of Piramal Enterprises, Ltd. The agreement with Piramal is an exclusive, worldwide licensing agreement for the research, development and commercialization of the Company's tau protein positron emission tomography (PET) tracers supporting the diagnosis and clinical management of AD and potential tau-related disorders and includes upfront and sales milestone payments totaling up to EUR 157 million, plus royalties on sales at a percentage rate ranging from mid-single digits to low double digits.

+The upfront payment of EUR 500 thousand received from this collaboration was deferred over a period of 12 months which was the joint Research Collaboration period.
+As such, the residual balance in deferred revenue related to this collaboration at December 31, 2014, was recognized until May 2015.
+We are also entitled to further clinical milestones totaling EUR 7 million should the compound make it through to Phase 3 clinical studies and are further entitled to potential regulatory, commercialization and sales based milestones totaling EUR 150 million.

-Piramal may terminate the agreement at any time after the first eighteen months from the effective date of this agreement by providing three months' notice to us.
+Piramal may terminate the agreement by providing three months' notice to the Company.